MRtrix3/mrtrix3/docs/reference/commands/dwi2fod.rst

 Description
 -----------

-estimate fibre orientation distributions from diffusion data using spherical deconvolution.

 The spherical harmonic coefficients are stored as follows.
 First, since the signal attenuation profile is real, it has conjugate symmetry, i.e. Y(l,-m) = Y(l,m)* (where * denotes the complex conjugate).
 Second, the diffusion profile should be antipodally symmetric (i.e. S(x) = S(-x)), implying that all odd l components should be zero.
 Therefore, only the even elements are computed.
 Note that the spherical harmonics equations used here differ slightly from those conventionally used, in that the (-1)^m factor has been omitted.
 This should be taken into account in all subsequent calculations.
 Each volume in the output image corresponds to a different spherical harmonic component.
 Each volume will correspond to the following: volume 0: l = 0, m = 0 ; volume 1: l = 2, m = -2 (imaginary part of m=2 SH) ; volume 2: l = 2, m = -1 (imaginary part of m=1 SH) ; volume 3: l = 2, m = 0 ; volume 4: l = 2, m = 1 (real part of m=1 SH) ; volume 5: l = 2, m = 2 (real part of m=2 SH) ; etc...